-The I-Box Dawn clock radio has two features that make it an exceptional product: the fact that it doubles as a wireless charging station for your phone as well as a Bluetooth speaker with decent sound quality.
+The I-Box Dawn unit has two features that make it an exceptional product: the fact that it doubles as a wireless charging station for your phone as well as a Bluetooth speaker with decent sound quality.
 If you have a Qi-enabled phone that supports wireless charging, with a case less than 5mm thick, you can simply place your phone on top of the speaker, and it will start charging automatically.
 The clock also functions as a Bluetooth speaker and has decent sound quality with 6W stereo speakers and a passive subwoofer, making it more than adequate for bedroom use.
 Because of its stereo speakers, the radio sound quality is better than most of the devices we tested, which rely on small built-in speakers, which are often tinny sounding.

-While this clock radio has many pros in our book, it does have a few substantial cons.
+While this unit has many pros in our book, it does have a few substantial cons.
 The LED display is blurred significantly by the fabric wrapping that encases the speaker.
-While the brightness of the digits is easy enough to read midday, it is very hard to discern the smaller font for "PM" and the "AL1" and "AL2" for the alarms.
+While the brightness of the digits is easy enough to read midday, it is very hard to discern the smaller font for PM and the AL1 and AL2 for the alarms.
 The clock's setup is not the most intuitive, and you must read the instruction manual carefully to figure out how to use all the features.
-There is no option for waking up to a Bluetooth connected device.
+There is no option for waking up to a Bluetooth-connected device.
 Lastly, there is no way to set the beeping alarm or radio volume for wake up, which will gradually increase in volume to an abrasively loud level, something our testers found to be a significant downside.
-If you don't mind these cons, the wireless charging and speaker capabilities of this clock radio are really hard to beat.
+If you don't mind these cons, the wireless charging and speaker capabilities of this model are really hard to beat.